Women’s Health Assessments in Naperville, IL

 - Insulin Resistance: Risk of developing Diabetes

 - Cardiometabolic Risk: Risk of heart disease and metabolic disorders such as metabolic syndrome

 - Small Fiber Neuropathy: Can start as numbness and tingling in hands and feet

 - Cardiac Autonomic Neuropathy: The nerves that innervate the heart

 - Cardiovascular disease via plethysmography: Combined total of the other 7 risk factors

+The baseline ultrasound is a preventative diagnostic exam of your uterus and ovaries intended to identify any fibroids, cysts, or other abnormalities that your provider may want to be aware of.
 We will be performing both an external and internal ultrasound before your appointment.
-The purpose of this is to rule out any abnormalities such as Fibroids, Ovarian Cysts, etc. If you no longer have your uterus then you do not need to have an ultrasound.
+If you no longer have your uterus then you do not need to have an ultrasound.
 Please make sure to drink at least 32 ounces of water 1 hour before your ultrasound.
 A full bladder will help the Sonographer view the pelvic organs.
 Be sure to drink the water slowly to prevent abdominal discomfort and arrive at your appointment with a comfortably full bladder.

 Schedule a Complete Health Assessment at Wright Center for Women’s Health Today!